Fuji Mountain Guides

 Each and every tour, both in season and off season are operated at a minimum of one participant.

-For our in season and off season two day tours, between late June and mid October, the guide to guest ratio is 1 to 10.
+For our in season and off season two day tours, between late June and mid-October, the guide to guest ratio is 1 to 10.
 Most tours are operated with 3-4 guides and 25+ participants.

 Do I need to bring my own sleeping bag?

-Bedding is provided by our mountain hut.
+Bedding is provided by our partner mountain huts.
 Sleeping bags are lined up on top of futon mats, with an extra blanket available for when you get cold.
 Pillows are also provided, but most westerners find them hard and uncomfortable.
 Fill your stuff sack with some extra clothes and you've got yourself a makeshift pillow.

 Where can I find a weather forecast?